noahehall/theBookOfNoah/0current/aws/0dbs.md

     - software patching
     - automatic failure detection
     - recovery
-    - high availability with a primary instance and a sync seocndary instance: failover to secondary when problems occur
+    - high availability with a primary instance and a sync secondary instance: failover to secondary when problems occur
     - scalability: use read replicas to increase read scaling
     - security: via IAM (create users access) and provision behind a VPC
   - use commoon db products: mysql, mariadb, postgres, oracle & microsoft sql server